MShawon/YouTube-Viewer/README.md

 # Proxies
- Buy premium (datacenter and residential) proxies from [IPRoyal](https://iproyal.com/).
-I'm affiliated with them.
-This way you can support me too.
+ *[IPRoyal](https://iproyal.com/) offers datacenter and residential proxies.
+The Royal Residential proxies have a large pool with addresses in over 160 countries all over the world, so they can generate a massive number of views.
+IPRoyal agreed to provide a huge discount for my script users, so the price will be as low as 0.60USD/GB!
+To get this incredible 80% discount for Royal Residential proxies, use the discount code: `youtube80`*

 * ## Free Proxy
    Try not to use free proxies.
 But if you have a paid subscription and you want to use authenticated IP feature, then you can use the free proxy category.
-   **N.B:** Available for **http(s)/socks4/socks5**
+   N.B: Available for **http(s)/socks4/socks5**

 * ## Premium Proxy
    Proxies with authentication can also be done.
-To do so put your proxies in this format **username:password@ipaddress:port** in a text file.
+To do so put your proxies in this format `username:password@ipaddress:port`or `ipaddress:port:username:password` in a text file.
 Every single line will contain a single proxy.
 Provide your text file path when the script asks for a proxy file name.

-   **N.B:** Only available for **http** type proxy.
+   N.B: Only available for **http** type proxy.

 * ## Rotating Proxy
    You can also use the rotating proxies service.
-You can either authenticate your IP on your proxy provider service and use *ipaddress:port* as Main Gateway.
+You can either authenticate your IP on your proxy provider service and use `ipaddress:port` as Main Gateway.
-   **N.B:** Available for **http(s)/socks4/socks5**
+   N.B: Available for **http(s)/socks4/socks5**

-   Or direct use username:password combo like this *username:password@ipaddress:port* as Main Gateway.
+   Or direct use username:password combo like this `username:password@ipaddress:port` or `ipaddress:port:username:password` as Main Gateway.
-   **N.B:** Only available for **http** type proxy.
+   N.B: Only available for **http** type proxy.

-# Live Stream
-   From now on, this script supports live streams too.
-Just use this script as you would for the already uploaded video.
-Script will automatically know if your video is live.
-Just bear in mind, you need a **high-end pc** for higher threads to get more viewers.
-   Basically, script will check every 60 secs if youtube shows `x watching now` is present.
-If your live stream ends, script will check 5 times to be sure.
-In another word, after your live stream ends, script takes 5 minutes to close the driver.

-   If you have never used this script before, use this first for an already uploaded video.
-This way, you will have a better understanding of how this script works.
-To do so, keep reading.

 # HTTP API
    Live logs fetched every 10 seconds and statistics in graphs are available on http://localhost:5000/ .Or [http://ip_of_your_pc:5000/](http://ip_of_your_pc:5000/) use this to access from another device under same network.
 A SQLite Database is being used  to store your generated views from this script.